gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

   `x` results in closure being placed into `x`'s region and any further assignments to `x` being region merges instead of region assigns.

+* Given a function `func transfer(x: NonSendable, y: NonSendable) async`, in the body of `transfer`, `x` and `y` are considered to be within the same region.
+Since `self` is a function argument to methods, this implies that when `self` is non-Sendable all method arguments must be in the same region as `self`.

 The above rules show how isolation regions change at specific program points, but do not explain how isolation regions are affected by control flow.
 Given two values `x` and `y` in a control flow block, we say that `x` and `y` are in the